 Lenders use this ratio as one way to analyze your ability to manage payments.
 There’s no magic number that lenders look for, but the lower the DTI the better your chances are of being approved for a loan.
 Keep in mind different loan programs have various DTI standards and this is only one of the many tools lenders use today.

-If you have any questions regarding mortgage terminology or financing, please visit the TBI Mortgage website.
+If you have any questions regarding mortgage terminology or financing, please visit the Toll Brothers Mortgage.